hydrosolutions/pycaret_3_forecasting/README.md

-# pycaret_3
+# pycaret_3 discharge forecasting

- PyCaret 3 Discharge Forecasting
+Forecasting discharge using PyCaret 3 for Hydromet predictions in Central Asia